 What is it?

-From 1 April 2008 everyone over state pension age and eligible disabled people are entitled to free off-peak local bus travel anywhere in England.
-Local authorities can offer further benefits to their residents.
+Everyone over state pension age and eligible disabled people are entitled to free off-peak local bus travel anywhere in England.
+Local authorities can offer further benefits to their residents and in some areas you can get a pass for free travel if you are over the age of 60 so it is best to check local information.

-Off-peak travel is when you travel any time between 9.30am and 11am Monday to Friday, and all day at weekends and on public holidays.
+Off-peak travel is when you travel any time between 9.30am and 11pm (midnight in some areas) Monday to Friday, and all day at weekends and on public holidays.
 Some local authorities also allow travel in the morning rush hour and in some areas passes can also be used on trams, trains or taxis.

 Can I get it?

-All people born before 5 April 1950 qualify.
-If you were born after 5 April 1950 the age you become eligible is tied to changes in the State Pension age for women.
+The age you become eligible is tied to changes in the State Pension age (or 60 in some areas).
 This affects both men and women.

 You're eligible for a disabled person's pass if you live in England and are 'eligible disabled'.
 This means you: